chrisruis/tree_scripts/README.md

 # tree_scripts
 Scripts to extract information from trees and tree distributions

+## bootstrap_TempEst_rttd_date.R
+Calculates the significance of a collection date vs root-to-tip correlation using bootstrapping

+Before running this script, import the tree into TempEst, set the best fitting root if needed and use "Export Data" to save a text file containing sample collection dates and root-to-tip distances.
+This script runs on this text file

+The correlation between sample collection date and root-to-tip distance is calculated with the real sample collection dates.
+The significance of this correlation is calculated by randomly assigning the dates to tips and recalculating the correlation a given number of times.
+The proportion of these randomisations that result in a correlation at least as strong as with the real data is reported as the p-value

+This script takes the text file from TempEst and the number of bootstraps to carried out.
+1000 bootstraps is recommended.
+The script prints the R squared correlation with the real dates and the p-value on this correlation

+To run:

+RScript bootstrap_TempEst_rttd_date.R TempEst_text_file.txt number_of_bootstraps

+E.g.

+RScript bootstrap_TempEst_rttd_date.R rttd_date.txt 1000

 ## population_increase_distribution_BEAST.py
 Calculates a distribution of increase in relative genetic diversity from a posterior distribution